Lande21/RolandeUmuhoz/README.md

-nxndbwbdbdvdubsndbd# Welcome to my GitHub 🤖!
+# Welcome to my GitHub 🤖!

 My name is **Rolande Umuhoza** , I am currently pursuing a **Masters in Data Science.**